 One of the first materials used to make a guitar pick, this one is still very popular today.
-This synthetic material was introduced as a means to replace tortoiseshell and proved to be far more convenient.
+This synthetic material was introduced as a means to replace tortoiseshell.
+It also proved to be far more convenient.

 Nylon Guitar Picks

-Most commonly seen in the Dunlop Max Grip picks, nylon is a heavy-duty material that offers guitar players more durability than other options.
+Most commonly seen in the Dunlop Max Grip picks.
+Nylon is a heavy-duty material that offers guitar players more durability.
+More so than other options.
 This makes it perfect for strumming chords.

-Since it isn’t slick like celluloid, nylon also allows for more accurate playing and better grip when moving up and down the neck of the guitar quickly.
-This material is capable of providing a warm or bright sound depending on how it’s struck against the strings.
+Since it isn’t slick like celluloid.
+Nylon also allows for more accurate playing and better grip when moving up and down the neck.
+This material is capable of providing a warm or bright sound.
+Depending on how it’s struck against the strings.

-It also has a high tolerance for use over time without showing too much erosion, which makes it very popular among professional guitarists.
+It also has a high tolerance for use over time without showing too much erosion.
+This makes it very popular among professional guitarists.

 There are some Delrin picks made that are not quite as easy to grip, however.
-While still being made by Dupont, this style of guitar pick, even though made from the same material as Tortex, is smooth.
+While still being made by Dupont.
+This style of the guitar pick, even though made from the same material as Tortex, is smooth.
 Under the right conditions, losing grip is easier.

 This material is known for being extra hard, making sure that there are no chips or flaking after heavy use.
-This means that this material will last longer than other options before losing the ability to produce a high-quality performance.
+This means that this material will last longer than other options.
+At least before losing the ability to produce high-quality performance.

-Of course, the hard material also means that there is noticeably more resistance when playing with it.
-This can be very useful for strumming chords on acoustic guitar or adding some articulation to a lead part on an electric.
+Of course, the hard material also means that there is noticeably more resistance.
+This can be very useful for strumming chords on acoustic guitar.
+Or adding some articulation to a lead part on an electric.
 They offer a good grip and bright, balanced sound.

 This is one of the oldest materials used for making guitar picks.
 Many stone types are used to make picks today.
 Agate, Jasper, and Jade are quite popular and when made right, won’t hurt your strings.
 Because they are so hard, they produce a unique tone and are easy to grip.

-Since this material is tough to produce with consistency, the cost is very high when compared to other options.
+This material is hard to make with consistency.
+The cost is very high when compared to other options.
 The stone pick also tends to scratch instruments if there is no guard where you strum.

-There are many types of wood that are used in making guitar picks, like mahogany or rosewood, so the tone can vary from bright to warm.
+There are many types of wood that are used in making guitar picks.
+Materials like mahogany or rosewood, so the tone can vary from bright to warm.
 This also depends on the designs, but in some cases, also makes them harder to use.

 Metal Guitar Picks

 You will also need to be careful not to scratch your guitar, as metal is more capable of this than plastic.
-As the metal pick begins to break down, you will also need to watch for any pieces getting attracted to the magnetic pickups, depending on the metal used.
+Metal picks will also break down.
+You will also need to watch for any pieces getting attracted to the magnetic pickups.
+Depending on the metal used.

-The thickness of the guitar pick will determine how much volume projection you hear when it’s being used.
-The right material and shape can also affect this, but in most cases, thicker picks produce a tone that stands out more than thinner ones do.
+The thickness of the guitar pick will determine how much volume you hear when it’s being used.
+The right material and shape can also affect this.
+But in most cases, thicker picks create a tone that stands out more than thinner ones do.

-For strumming an acoustic guitar or plucking individual notes on electric, medium to heavy picks are the way to go.
+A medium to heavy pick is great for strumming an acoustic guitar.
+Also for plucking individual notes on electric guitar.
 For lead parts, you can use a lighter pick and for clean or bass-heavy sections of a song, you can use a thicker one.

-With so many styles of guitar picks out there, knowing how they work and what tone you prefer can help guide your search when looking for the right plectrum.
+There are many styles of guitar picks out there.
+Knowing how they work and what tone you prefer can help guide your search.
+Especially when looking for the right plectrum.
 Also, knowing what type of guitar technique you use, will help to find which ones work best.

 There are 5 common thicknesses: